TruFoox/HoneyWasp/README.md

 ## Windows Defender Note
 This app might get flagged by Windows Defender because automated programs that call apis can resemble certain types of malware, despite being safe.
-If this happens, to use the bot you must allow it
+If this happens, to use the bot you must allow it through Windows Defender (Or your specific antivirus, but below are instructions for Defender)

 ### How to Allow It Through Defender:
 - Open Windows Security